 - Public Cloud – A public cloud is an off-site server your organization connects to via the Internet, and the advantages it offers are significant.
 Deploying a SharePoint intranet on Office 365 is the fastest, most cost effective solution available today.
 As an Office 365 subscriber, your company will enjoy the full benefits of Microsoft hosted support, including plenty of storage, speed and data backups.
 It also offers better data security than most local intranet installations and requires no support from your IT department.

 In contrast to on premise solutions, the cost of an infrastructure on Office 365 is minimal.
-Just pay your annual subscription fee and you are good to go.
-You can even get a discount on Office 365 licenses by buying or renewing through a Microsoft Partner like us.
-These licenses cost between $7.50 - $19 a month, depending on the subscription levels you need.
+Just pay your annual subscription fee ($5 - $35/month) and you are good to go.
+A Microsoft Partner, like Aerie, can offer the same rates, but provide better access to support as well as help with migration and customization.

 Deployment, Adoption, and Support Costs